RinCloud/TrickyBugs/README.md

 0
 ```

-but when we submit the solution `sol_65.py` in the [Atcoder custom test](https://atcoder.jp/contests/agc004/custom_test) and enter the `test1.in` as input, we get the a wrong output:
+but when we submit the solution `sol_65.py` in the [Atcoder custom test](https://atcoder.jp/contests/agc004/custom_test) and enter the `test1.in` as input, we get a wrong output:

 ```
 268365482890388312